 It leaks into our oceans, chokes waterways, and harms wildlife.
 Plastic waste—and the mismanagement of its disposal—has proven highly detrimental to people and the planet.
 We produce more than 350 million tons of plastic every year.
 Sadly, the vast majority of it ends up in landfills.
 The rest pollutes our oceans.

-It isn’t plastics, though, that are the problem.
+It isn’t plastics, though, that is the problem.
 It’s the insufficient solutions for plastic pollution that are so harmful.
 Plastic as a material has many benefits to modern society.
 It’s versatile, lightweight, and cheap.
 It also provides environmental benefits such as playing a critical role in maintaining food quality and reducing food waste.

 Switching to non-plastic alternatives isn’t always the best solution, either.
 For instance, paper, aluminum, and glass have higher greenhouse gas emissions and use more energy, water, and fertilizer inputs than plastic.
-One of the better solutions to plastic waste pollution is creating sustainable plastics that can be recycled and repurposed over and again.
+One of the better solutions to plastic waste pollution is creating sustainable plastics that can be recycled and repurposed over and over again.

 Waste to Material to Reduce Plastic Pollution

 If we’re to mitigate the dangers related to the waste crisis, effective management of all waste produced is an essential and urgent demand.
 While recycled plastic is a start, it is not a long-term solution.
 Most recycled plastics also eventually end up in landfills or are incinerated after one or two cycles.
 In fact, in the U.S., six times more plastic waste is burned than is recycled.

 Plastic pollution prevention by way of a waste-to-sustainable thermoplastic solution is an efficient and cost-effective way to approach the waste crisis.
 UBQ Material takes unsorted waste and turns it into a premium eco-friendly thermoplastic that’s a substitute for conventional oil-based plastics.